 1-Day Acuvue TruEye contacts are made of silicone hydrogel.
 This material lets the most amount of oxygen through the lens, providing maximum breathability.
 They also have HYDRACLEAR® 1 Technology that maintains a consistently lubricated surface.

 1-Day Acuvue Moist lenses are one of the most popular brands on the market.
 They feature LACREON® technology with an embedded wetting agent.
 This gives your eyes a cushion of moisture all day.
-Plus the added convenience of never needing solution or contact cases.
+Plus the added convenience of never needing solution or cases for your toric contact lenses.

 Best Multifocal Daily Contacts

-Dailies Total 1 Multifocal were designed specifically for people with presbyopia (farsightedness).
+Dailies Total 1 Multifocal contact lenses were designed specifically for people with presbyopia (farsightedness).
 They seamlessly blend a range of prescription strengths to give you clear vision near, far, and in between.